vzcaffaro/programming-languages-2020/assignment-2.md

 - You can ignore `LambdaNat1`.

-- Start the [work cycle](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/README.md#the-work-cycle-build-a-new-language) from from `LambdaNat2`.
+- Start the [work cycle](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/README.md#the-work-cycle-build-a-new-language) from `LambdaNat2` as `LambdaNatOld`.

-- Create a directory `LambdaNat3` by adding `if-then-else` to the language.
+- Create a directory `LambdaNat3` (`LambdaNatNew`) by adding `if-then-else` to the language.

  - Change the grammar, so that